How to Calculate the Cost of Your Cash Advance

 But the reality is, credit card cash advances can cost you some serious coin.

 First, there are cash advance loans, which are essentially payday loans by another name.
 These short-term, high-interest, and typically, no credit check loans are offered by many predatory lenders looking to make a buck off your back.

 In order to get one, you'll typically write a check to the lender—dated on your next payday—for the amount of your loan plus interest, and in exchange, the lender will give you the cash you need.

 On your next payday, the lender will cash your check, and if you don't have enough money in the bank to let that check go through, you'll be stuck in a rollover cycle of debt, paying insanely high interest rates on what's typically a relatively small amount of money.

 Second, there are employer cash advances.
-Not all employers offer them, but if yours does, you can request to receive a portion of your paycheck early.
+Not all employers offer them, but if yours does, you may be able to request to receive a portion of your paycheck early.
 These kinds of cash advances typically don't carry any interest, as you're only getting money that's yours a few weeks before you normally would.

-In contrast, credit card cash advances are a whole different beast and a pricey one at that.
-While not quite as expensive as taking out a cash advance loan, credit card cash advances come with often hidden fees and interest.
+In contrast, credit card cash advances are a whole different beast, and a pricey one at that.
+While typically not quite as expensive as taking out a cash advance loan, credit card cash advances often come with hidden fees and interest.

 Essentially, when you take out a credit card cash advance, you're using your credit card in the same way you would a debit card.
 You can go to an ATM or bank, and use your credit card to withdraw cash.

 The difference between using a debit card to get cash and using a credit card to get cash?
 When you use a debit card, the money you're taking out is already yours.
 But when you use a credit card to get a cash advance, that money isn't coming from your bank account.

 Every single time you use a credit card, you are taking out a small loan from your credit card company.
 If you pay back those loans in full every month, you can usually avoid paying interest on them.